Robotics-Research-Group-KUL/betfsm/betfsm_demos/readme.md

 The example action server in this repository is run by:
   ```
-  ros2 run yasmin_etasl_demos example_action_server
+  ros2 run betfsm_demos example_action_server
   ```
 You are now listening for incomming actions.
-A small script in the `./scripts` directory calls an action handled by the example_action_server:
+A small script in the `./betfsm_demos/scripts` directory calls an action handled by the example_action_server:
   ```
   ./scripts/send_up_and_down.sh
   ```